-If you think the content warnings suggest that you might find the play difficult to watch, read the full synopsis.
-This will help you prepare for any difficult bits and decide if the play is right of you.
+If you think the content warnings suggest that you might find the play difficult to watch, read the full synopsis in this guide.
+This will help you prepare for any difficult bits and decide if the play is right for you.